Map and Directions

 We also identify technology and the arts as important components of preparing students for the future.

 Points of Pride

 - Five Star School designation 1997-present

-- Outstanding volunteers, mentors and tutors – “Five Star School” rating for 16 years.
+- Outstanding volunteers, mentors and tutors – “Five Star School” rating.

 - Superior rated band, chorus and orchestra

 - Annual participation in the Music USA Festival in Orlando

 - Our Musical Theatre class presents a performance annually

 - 97% of our Algebra students passed the EOC